 - CASCAIS MARKET (Mercado da Vila):

-The vegetable market in on Wednesday and Saturday morning to 1pm.
-Clothes, shoes, etc are sold on Wednesday only.
+The vegetable market is open on Wednesday and Saturday morning to 1pm.
+Clothes, shoes, etc are sold on Wednesdays and Sundays.
 Located behind the bus station in Cascais.

 - BOCA DE INFERNO:

-Fixed stalls at the Boca de Inferno, Cascais.
+Fixed stalls at the Boca de Inferno, Cascais, selling local handicrafts, ceramics, clothing.
 Open daily.

 - ANTIQUE FAIR:

-1st Sunday of month, Garden of Stº Amaro de Oeiras, below Oeiras station.
+1st Sunday of month, Garden of Stº Amaro de Oeiras, below the Oeiras train station.

 - FEIRA DA LADRA: